rustamkakar/Joystream-maxlevush/Storage_WG_Lead-Report_and_Tasks.md

 - Bandwidth use on each provider
 - Periodic upload tests
 - Free space of each one of the storage workers

+### Additional tasks

+- The Lead must adjust the workers rewards if required due to rate changes.
+- The Lead should fire and/or slash non-performing workers.
+- Lead (and/or other SPs) must be available and helpful in Discord and the forum.

 If Lead missed the report - he can be warn/fire/slash https://testnet.joystream.org/#/proposals/197